Kombucha tea, drink it for health.

 - A Kombucha culture isn’t a mushroom as it is sometimes called,its a scoby.S-C-O-B-Y stands for:Symbiotic Culture Of Bacteria & Yeasts (AKA:kombucha culture)

-- Neveruse artificial sweeteners,sugar substitutes or honey to replace sugar.
+- Neveruse artificial sweeteners,sugar substitutes or honey to replace sugar. (if you want a honey jun kombucha I do sell them).

 - How to tell a culture has gotten to old to use–As the culture ages it changes.When its old the culture turns brown &/or is very limp & slimy.(usually from 3 to 8 ferment’s/batches see my guide).